tadghh/python-weather-app/README.md

 - Start a venv with the Activate.ps1 in /.env/Scripts/Activate.ps1

-  - This creates and enviroment that will prevent errors or conflits
+  - This creates an enviroment that will prevent errors or conflits

 - Run BuildMe.ps1